Tata Consumer Products: 2000 to 2010

-An important step for Tata Tea was the acquisition of the Tetley Group (based in United Kingdom) in 2000.
+Tata Tea acquired the Tetley Group (based in the United Kingdom) in 2000.
 It was a £271 million ($432 million) leveraged buyout.
 Tata Tea reportedly outbid the American conglomerate Sara Lee in what was described, at the time, as the largest takeover of a foreign company by an Indian company.
 At the time, Tetley was the world's second-largest tea company after Unilever's Brooke Bond-Lipton and had an annual turnover of £300 million.
-It was the market leader in Britain and Canada and a popular brand in United States, Australia and the Middle East.
+It was the market leader in Britain and Canada and a popular brand in the United States, Australia and the Middle East.

-Established in 1837, Tetley was the first British tea company to introduce the tea bag to UK in 1953.
+Established in 1837, Tetley was the first British tea company to introduce the tea bag to the UK in 1953.
 The tea bag was followed by the first round tea bag in 1989 and the 'no drip, no mess' drawstring bag in 1997.
-Tetley now contributes for around two-thirds of the total turnover of Tata Tea.
+Tetley now contributes around two-thirds of the total turnover of Tata Tea.

 From 2005, Tata Tea began a restructuring exercise to divest direct ownership of plantations in India, a process facilitated by subsidised loans from the World Bank's International Finance Corporation.

 In 2006, Tata Tea acquired Eight O'Clock Coffee, a U.S.-based coffee producer from Gryphon Investors for $220m; before being sold to Gryphon, the Eight O'Clock Coffee brand was originally owned by The Great Atlantic & Pacific Tea Company from its beginnings in 1859 to 2003.

-In 2007, Tata Tea launched the campaign Jaago Re! to awaken youth to social issues.
-The campaign was extended into 2008.
-In 2009, their campaign revolve around the issue of corruption with a new adline 'Ab Se Khilana Bandh, Pilana Shuru'.

 The international trade union IUF criticized the company in 2009 for not allowing statutory maternity leave to pregnant tea pluckers, and for locking out 1,000 workers on the Nowera Nuddy Tea Estate in West Bengal for so long that the local government began distributing food coupons for emergency rations to workers and their families.
 In May 2010, a crop sprayer died of suspected poisoning on a Tata estate in Assam, leading to protests at which two more workers were shot dead by riot police.